Trinity Hall, Cambridge: History

-Allegations of misconduct
+Controversies

-In 2019 and 2020, the College experienced unwelcome publicity due to sexual misconduct scandals involving Dr William O’Reilly, the former Acting Senior Tutor, and Dr Peter Hutchinson, a former fellow.
+2015–2020 allegations of sexual misconduct

-In 2015, 10 students submitted formal complaints of verbal sexual harassment by Hutchinson.
-Hutchinson was asked to withdraw permanently from further teaching and from attending social events at which students might be present.
-However, due to an alleged error by the College in 2017, Hutchinson was invited to a college event, which was also open to students.
-His attendance was in breach of the prior agreement and resulted in an outcry among students and alumni.
+In 2019 and 2020, the College triggered international headlines after reporting of allegations of sexual misconduct.
+In 2015, 10 students submitted formal complaints of verbal sexual harassment by Peter Hutchinson, a college fellow.
+In response the fellow was asked to withdraw permanently from further teaching and from attending social events at which students might be present.
+However, due to an alleged error by the College in 2017, the fellow was invited to a college event which students attended, in breach of the prior agreement.
+An independent review of the matter followed.

-Thereafter, in 2019, a formal agreement as to what events Hutchinson could attend was approved by the Governing Body.
-He remained an Emeritus Fellow of the College.
-This resulted in further protest from students and alumni as well as more widespread coverage.
-The Guardian called it "a gross betrayal to (sic)the students" and "a dangerous environment for women students to study".
-It was reported in November 2019 that Hutchinson had resigned.
+In 2019, a formal agreement as to what events Hutchinson could attend was approved by the Governing Body but he remained an Emeritus Fellow of the College.
+This resulted in further protest from students and alumni and later Hutchinson resigned.

-In February 2020, a Tortoise Media investigation alleged that O’Reilly seriously mishandled a disciplinary process involving three women’s experience of sexual assault by a student he had a "close relationship" with.
-The article said that amongst other things, O’Reilly himself had given witness testimony on behalf of the student at the disciplinary hearings into the assaults.
-The investigation also claimed that a fourth student had complained to the Master, Jeremy Morris, that they had been sexually assaulted by O’Reilly, an allegation O’Reilly denied.
-The article reported that Morris allowed O’Reilly to continue teaching un-investigated for a further five months until complaints were investigated by police, during which time he was permitted to continue overseeing the disciplinary process involving the student with whom he was close.
+In February 2020, a Tortoise Media investigation alleged that William O’Reilly, the Acting Senior Tutor, had seriously mishandled a disciplinary process of a student he had a "close relationship" with, who was the subject of multiple allegations of sexual assault.
+Tortoise reported that O’Reilly himself had given witness testimony on behalf of the student at the disciplinary hearings into the assaults.
+Moreover, during this disciplinary process O'Reilly was himself the subject of a further allegation of sexual assault, which he denied.
+Tortoise reported that the College's Master, Jeremy Morris, had been made aware of the allegations against O'Reilly, but had allowed him to continue teaching for a further five months and oversee the student disciplinary process until the complaints were investigated by police.
 Tortoise alleged that as of the date of publication, no formal investigation had been made into this complaint, and no safeguarding measures had been put in place.

 In February 2020, Morris and O’Reilly agreed to "step back" from their roles in college pending investigation.
-In March 2020, the Governing Body authorised an immediate external inquiry into the College’s handling of all allegations raised and matters referred to in the Tortoise article, to be led by Gemma White QC.
-The independent inquiry recommended Trinity Hall consider disciplinary action against Morris in relation to his handling of one allegation.
+In March 2020, the Governing Body authorised an immediate independent external inquiry into the College’s handling of all allegations raised and matters referred to in the Tortoise article, to be led by Gemma White QC.
+The inquiry recommended Trinity Hall consider disciplinary action against Morris in relation to his handling of one allegation.
 Morris resigned as Master in August 2021.

-In September 2022 the College published White's Report for Publication and a Response Document that indicated the actions it had taken to make improvements to the structures and culture of the institution.
+In September 2022 the College published White's report alongside a response document that indicated the actions it had taken to make improvements to the structures and culture of the institution.